i-Cell-Mobilsoft-Open-Source/ngx-code-guard/README.md

 ### Existing projects

-To add this tool to an existing project, simply execute the following:
+To add this tool to an existing project, simply do the following:

 ```bash
 ng add ngx-code-guard